mbnmoeini/digital-voice-assistant-in-car/README.md

 - **Multilingual Support:** Extend the project to handle commands and instructions in multiple languages.
 This would require translating and preprocessing text in various languages while maintaining the model's accuracy.
 - **Continuous Learning:** Explore techniques to enable the system to learn new commands from user input, enhancing adaptability.
 - **Collaborative Filtering:** Implement collaborative filtering techniques to learn from the preferences of different users and adapt the model accordingly.
-- ** Utilizing Pre-trained Language Models (LLMs):**
-Explore the utilization of pre-trained Large Language Models for Transfer Learning to improve the efficiency of the text classification model, especially in scenarios characterized by limited labeled data.
+- **Utilizing Pre-trained Language Models (LLMS):** Explore the utilization of pre-trained Large Language Models for Transfer Learning to improve the efficiency of the text classification model, especially in scenarios characterized by limited labeled data.

 ## Contributions